Maureen O'Hara

-Maureen O'Hara (née FitzSimons; 17 August 1920 – 24 October 2015) was a native Irish and naturalized American actress and singer, who became successful in Hollywood from the 1940s through to the 1960s.
+Maureen O'Hara (née FitzSimons; 17 August 1920 – 24 October 2015) was an Irish and American actress who became successful in Hollywood from the 1940s through to the 1960s.
 She was a natural redhead who was known for playing passionate but sensible heroines, often in Westerns and adventure films.
 She worked with director John Ford and long-time friend John Wayne on numerous projects.

 O'Hara was born into a Catholic family and raised in Dublin, Ireland.
 She aspired to become an actress from a very young age.
 She trained with the Rathmines Theatre Company from the age of 10 and at the Abbey Theatre from the age of 14.
-She was given a screen test, which was deemed unsatisfactory, but Charles Laughton saw potential in her, and arranged for her to co-star with him in Alfred Hitchcock's Jamaica Inn in 1939.
+She was given a screen test, which was deemed unsatisfactory, but Charles Laughton saw potential in her and arranged for her to co-star with him in Alfred Hitchcock's Jamaica Inn in 1939.
+Laughton insisted that she change her surname from FitzSimons against her wishes, and she became "O'Hara".
 She moved to Hollywood the same year to appear with him in the production of The Hunchback of Notre Dame, and was given a contract by RKO Pictures.
 From there, she went on to enjoy a long and highly successful career, and acquired the nickname "the Queen of Technicolor".

 O'Hara appeared in films such as How Green Was My Valley (1941) (her first collaboration with John Ford), The Black Swan with Tyrone Power (1942), The Spanish Main (1945), Sinbad the Sailor (1947), the Christmas classic Miracle on 34th Street (1947) with John Payne and Natalie Wood, and Comanche Territory (1950).
 O'Hara made her first film with John Wayne, the actor with whom she is most closely associated, in Rio Grande (1950); this was followed by The Quiet Man (1952), The Wings of Eagles (1957), McLintock!
-(1963), and Big Jake (1971).
+(1963) and Big Jake (1971).
 Such was her strong chemistry with Wayne that many assumed they were married or in a relationship.
-In the 1960s, O'Hara increasingly turned to more motherly roles as she aged, appearing in films such as The Deadly Companions (1961), The Parent Trap (1961), and The Rare Breed (1966).
+In the 1960s, O'Hara increasingly turned to more motherly roles as she aged, appearing in films such as The Deadly Companions (1961), The Parent Trap (1961) and The Rare Breed (1966).
 She retired from the industry in 1971, but returned 20 years later to appear with John Candy in Only the Lonely (1991).